spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-promotions-and-discounts-feature-overview.md

 You can enter codes manually or use the code generator in the Back Office.
 ![Generate codes](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/generate_codes.png)

-See [Creating a Voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html) to learn how a product catalog manager can create a voucher in the Back Office.
+To learn how a product catalog manager can create a voucher in the Back Office, see [Creating a Voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html)

 ## Cart Rule